-Jonathan’s other collaborations including those with the BBC National Orchestra of Wales, BBC Concert Orchestra, British Youth Opera, Chiaravi Agréable, English National Ballet, English Chamber Orchestra, Liverpool Philharmonic, London Mozart Players, Oxford Chamber Orchestra, Royal Philharmonic Concert Orchestra, Sinfonia Britannica, Trondheim Barokk and the University of London Choir and Orchestra.
+Jonathan’s other collaborations including those with the BBC National Orchestra of Wales, BBC Concert Orchestra, British Youth Opera, English National Ballet, English Touring Opera, English Chamber Orchestra, Liverpool Philharmonic, London Mozart Players, Oxford Chamber Orchestra, Royal Philharmonic Concert Orchestra, Sinfonia Britannica, Trondheim Barokk and the University of London Choir and Orchestra.

-In the studio, Jonathan has created award-winning music for TV and film.
-His work as composer, orchestrator and conductor at Abbey Road studios can be heard on orchestral soundtracks with sales of over 60 million copies - most notably with Emmy award-winner Sean Callery (SKY’s 24) - and for the Novello award-winning score for Sony’s video game Killzone 2.
+In the studio, Jonathan has created award-winning music for TV and film, with his work at Abbey Road studios on orchestral soundtracks with sales of over 80 million copies.

 Appointed as the College's first Director of College Music in 2006, Jonathan organises many of the music activities in College, including the popular weekly lunchtime concert series and a full programme of events for the College Choir and Orchestra.